dfki-ric/nav2_ground_consistency_costmap_plugin/README.md

 Contributions and bug reports are welcome.

 ## Funding

 This package was initiated and is currently developed at the Robotics Innovation Center of the German Research Center for Artificial Intelligence (DFKI) in Bremen.
-The development was started in the scope of the Robdekon2 (50RA1406), which has been funded from the German Federal Ministry for Research, Technology, and Space.
+The development was started in the scope of Robdekon2 (50RA1406), funded by the German Federal Ministry for Research, Technology, and Space.